redis/docs/content/develop/connect/_index.md

 You can connect to Redis in the following ways:

 * With the `redis-cli` command line tool
-* Use RedisInsight as a graphical user interface
+* Use Redis Insight as a graphical user interface
 * Via a client library for your programming language

 ## Redis command line interface